To Winter Storms Blanketed the North With Snow, Ice | Weather.com

 Jonathan Erdman

-Fortunately, neither of these back-to-back systems will come anywhere close to the ferocity of last month's record-setting blizzard.
-But they could still have impacts on travel into the Easter holiday weekend.
+Fortunately, neither of these back-to-back winter storms came anywhere close to the ferocity of last month's record-setting blizzard.

 (MORE: March Had Everything But The Kitchen Sink)